CKs-Technology-News/PrivacyTools/README.md

 ### [VPN Providers](#vpn-providers)
 - [Azire](https://www.azirevpn.com/) – Swedish provider that uses secure and modern protocols, along with SOCKS5 proxies, DNS servers and IPv6 connectivity in carefully chosen locations.
-- [IVPN](https://www.ivpn.net) – An audited, open-source VPN service with WireGuard, kill-switch and tracker blocker, they also accept Monero.
+- [IVPN](https://www.ivpn.net) – An audited, open-source VPN service with WireGuard, kill-switch and tracker blocker, they accept Bitcoin and Monero.
 - [Mullvad](https://mullvad.net/) – Mullvad has some [port forwarding restrictions](https://mullvad.net/en/help/port-forwarding-and-mullvad/) due to [ToS changes](https://mullvad.net/en/blog/2021/3/22/minor-change-our-terms-service/).
 - [OVPN](https://www.ovpn.com/) – OVPN is the VPN service that makes you anonymous online.
 - [Perfect Privacy VPN](https://www.perfect-privacy.com/) – Perfect Privacy is committed to the privacy and anonymity of its customers since 2008 and is one of the most secure VPN providers worldwide.